Contrastive Learning Can Find An Optimal Basis For Approximately View-Invariant Functions: Related Work

 \section{Related Work}

-Our work is closely connected to the spectral graph theory analysis by \citet{haochen2021provable}, which focuses on using the eigenvectors of the normalized adjacency matrix of an augmentation graph for classification problems.
-As part of this analysis, \citeauthor{haochen2021provable} introduce the spectral contrastive loss and show that its optimum recovers the top eigenvectors up to an invertible transformation.
-We go further by arguing that the Spectral Contrastive, NT-XEnt, and NT-Logistic losses can all be viewed as approximating $\Kctr$, and showing that the resulting eigenfunctions are in fact minimax-optimal for reconstructing any target function $g$ satisfying Assumption \ref{assump:smooth_target}.
+Our work is closely connected to the spectral graph theory analysis by \citet{haochen2021provable}, which focuses on the eigenvectors of the normalized adjacency matrix of an augmentation graph, introduces the spectral contrastive loss, and shows that its optimum recovers the top eigenvectors up to an invertible transformation.
+We go further by arguing that the Spectral Contrastive, NT-XEnt, and NT-Logistic losses can all be viewed as approximating $\Kctr$, and showing that the resulting eigenfunctions are minimax-optimal for reconstructing target functions satisfying Assumption \ref{assump:smooth_target}.
 (Indeed, the eigenvectors analyzed by \citeauthor{haochen2021provable} are equal to our eigenfunctions scaled by $p(a)^{1/2}$; see Appendix \ref{app:more_about_spectral_loss}.)
+Our work is also related to the analysis of non-linear CCA given by \citet{lee2020predicting}, which can be seen as an asymmetric variant of Kernel PCA with $\Kctr$.
 We note that Assumption \ref{assump:smooth_target} can be recast in terms of the Laplacian matrix of the augmentation graph; similar assumptions have been used before for label propagation \citep{bengio200611} and Laplacian filtering \citep{zhou2011error}.
 This assumption is also used as a ``consistency regularizer'' for semi-supervised learning \citep{sajjadi2016regularization, laine2016temporal} and self-supervised learning \citep{bardes2021vicreg}.

 There have been a number of other attempts to unify different contrastive learning techniques in a single theoretical framework. \citet{balestriero2022contrastive} describe a unification using the framework of spectral embedding methods, and draw connections between SimCLR and Kernel ISOMAP. \citet{tian2022deep} provides a game-theoretic unification, and shows that contrastive losses are related to PCA in the \emph{input} space for the special case of deep linear networks.